21 best computer science books for beginners

 - Designed for more academic thinkers than people who are strictly technically-oriented.

-This book is designed to help people new to the world of Django, a framework that helps you make websites using Python!
+I love this book because it’s designed to help people new to the world of Django, a framework that helps you make websites using Python!
 Rather than taking a traditional textbook approach, this book goes straight into projects.
+For me, it’s one of the best computer science books for beginners.
 It’s fast-paced, and it comes with five projects of increasing difficulty.

 The book gives hints along the way, so you’ll find yourself figuring things out as you go and get the hints you need to continue when you get stuck!
 In addition to Django-specific help and information, this book has a brief beginner’s Python tutorial.
 It is intended to be an “all-in-one” for those looking to make websites in the framework.